emqx/emqx-docs/en_US/observability/log.md

 - **emqx.log.N:** Log file prefixed with emqx.log, that contains all the log messages of EMQX, such as `emqx.log.1`,` emqx.log.2` ...
 - **emqx.log.siz and emqx.log.idx:** System files used to record log rotation information. **Do not change manually**.
-- **run_erl.log:** System file used to record startup information when starting EMQX in the background with `emqx start`.
-- **erlang.log.N:** Log file prefixed with erlang.log, which is a copy file of the console log when EMQX is started in the background with `emqx start`, such as `erlang.log.1`,` erlang.log.2` ...

 ## Configure Logging via Configuration File